epam/edp-install/docs/user-guide/index.md

 ![overview-page](../assets/user-guide/ac-overview-page.png "overview-page")

-- **Navigation bar** – consists of seven sections: Overview, Continuous Delivery, Applications, Autotests, Libraries, and Delivery Dashboard Diagram.
+- **Navigation bar** – consists of six sections: Overview, Continuous Delivery, Applications, Autotests, Libraries, and Delivery Dashboard Diagram.
 Click the necessary section to add an entity, open a home page or check the diagram.
 - **User name** – displays the registered user name.
 - **Main links** – displays the corresponding links to the major adjusted toolset, to the management tool and to the OpenShift cluster.